spacejupiter/interview/README.md

 # -----------USE THIS FOR API header------------
 # key =location
 # value : (ANY TOWN NAME TO FILTER DATA) e.g value:ROCHESTER
+# mocked axios to reduce network load on the api